Stanley Mitchell

 Stanley Mitchell (12 March 1932, in Clapton, London – 16 October 2011, in Highbury, London) was a British translator, academic, and author, noted for his English verse translation of Alexander Pushkin's Russian verse novel Eugene Onegin.

 Life and works

-Stanley Mitchell was born in London of immigrant Jewish parents in a family in which Yiddish was often spoken.
-His father was born in the Ukraine and, his mother's parents in Belarus.
+Stanley Mitchell was born in London to immigrant Jewish parents in a family in which Yiddish was often spoken.
+His father was born in Ukraine, and his mother's parents were in Belarus.
 He attended Christ College School in Finchley, North London, which included a period of evacuation to Biggleswade during World War II.

 He did national service during which he learnt German and Russian and went on to read modern languages at Lincoln College Oxford specialising in French, German and Russian.